Table of Contents

 # ls -l /tmp/keycloak_pam.so -rw-r--r-- 1 root root 6881576 Sep 21 11:03 /tmp/keycloak_pam.so

-Adding your custom PAM module
+7. Adding custom PAM module to system library

-To use your keycloak_pam.so
+To load your keycloak_pam.so

 /usr/lib/x86_64-linux-gnu/security/